jmcerrejon/localdynamizer/README.md

 # Local Dynamizer Admin Panel

-* Site under development at: http://dinamizadorlocal.com
+* Site under development at: http://dinamizadorlocal.com (Ask me for a user if you want to test it).

+* ⏰ Estimated hours of work so far: 11 hours.

 ![Local](./screenshots/screenshot_01.png)